How to apply

 Students must complete 48 credit points made up of 32 credit points of compulsory subjects and 16 credit points of electives (each 8 credit points).

 Subjects are organised in two streams (each 24 credit points), which are also available as submajors.
-The streams relate to the areas of creative intelligence, and innovation and entrepreneurship.
+The streams relate to the areas of Creative Intelligence (CI), and Innovation and Entrepreneurship (I&E).

-The subjects in the Innovation and Entrepreneurship stream also use experiential learning techniques.
-The subjects are design to help you master entrepreneurial experimentation methods, to help you become aware of the environment and support ecosystem to leverage for your initiatives, and to help you scale up your impact by adopting a portfolio method to opportunities you are interested in.
+The I&E stream is design to help you master entrepreneurial experimentation methods, to help you navigate and leverage ecosystems that support entrepreneurial initiatives, and to help you scale up your impact by adopting portfolio methods across multiple opportunities you are interested in.

-Subjects in the Diploma are also available as electives.
+Subjects in the Diploma are available as electives and submajors.
 Some students prefer to first experience a diploma subject before committing to a submajor or the entire diploma.
+See below for a visualisation of the pre-requisite structure of subjects.

 Pathway into BCII